Iterative convergence in phase-field brittle fracture computations: exact line search is all you need: Exact line search with bisection

 Motivated by the fact that variational phase-field fracture computations are based on the energy minimization \eqref{eq:full_prob} solved by alternate minimization (Section \ref{sec:standard}), and in light of the observations made in Section~\ref{subsec:convergence_issues}, we propose to determine $\lambda^\star$ so as to find the minimum of the energy along the search direction.
 This means that, at each Newton iteration of each subproblem, we solve the minimization problem

 For notational simplicity, we omit the subscript $n$ in the energy and only explicitly denote the argument $\mathbf{w} \in \mathbb{R}^{N_w}$ currently solved for, i.e. either $\mathbf{w}=\mathbf{u}$ ($N_w=N_u$) or $\mathbf{w}=\boldsymbol{\alpha}$ ($N_w=N_{\alpha}$) for the displacement and damage subproblems, respectively.
 As mentioned in the introduction, classical textbooks such as \cite{Nocedal_numerical_2006} would classify this approach as an \textit{exact line search}. \begin{remark} The allowed interval for the step length multiplier $\lambda$ must not necessarily be restricted to $(0, 1]$.
 Depending on the specific problem, $\lambda > 1$ may be beneficial in terms of the overall performance of Newton's method, as reported e.g. in \cite{shea2025greedy}.
-Nevertheless, in this study we keep an upper bound of $\lambda = 1$ to retain a fast \textit{local} convergence of Newton's method close to the solution. \end{remark}
+In this study, we mostly keep an upper bound of $\lambda = 1$ to retain a fast \textit{local} convergence of Newton's method close to the solution.
+In Section~\ref{sec:lambda_max_comparison}, we numerically evaluate the influence of the choice of the upper bound of $\lambda$ on the overall performance within an alternate minimization loop. \end{remark}

 \begin{properties} Due to Properties \ref{prop:R_K}, the line search minimization problem~\eqref{eq:ls_minimization_problem} has the following properties: \begin{itemize} \item $\phi (\lambda)$ is strictly convex and continuously differentiable in $\lambda$; \item hence, and with $\phi^\prime (0) < 0$ by virtue of Newton's method, there is a unique minimum of $\phi(\lambda)$ within the admissible range of $\lambda$. \end{itemize} \end{properties} Consequently, the energy is guaranteed to decrease, $\phi(\lambda^\star) < \phi(0)$.
 The derivative of $\phi(\lambda)$ corresponds to the directional derivative of the energy along the Newton direction,